-The structures, defines, and enumerations described below are derived from the file include/openflow/openflow.h, which is part of the standard OpenFlow specification distribution.
-All structures are packed with padding and 8-byte aligned, as checked by the assertion statements.
+The structures, defines, and enumerations described below are derived from the file openflow.h which is included in this document (see A).
 All OpenFlow messages are sent in big-endian format.

 7.1 OpenFlow Header

 Each OpenFlow message begins with the OpenFlow header: